Skip to content Loading

 Frequently Asked Questions

-• What is Cornelis de Vos known for?
+• What is Cornelis de Vos's most famous work?

-• What was Cornelis de Vos's art style?
+• What was Cornelis de Vos known for?

 Sources